salesforce/eslint-plugin-lwc/docs/rules/no-unsupported-node-api-in-ssrable-components.md

 ## Rule Details

 The purpose of this rule is to prevent the use of dangerous Node API calls in SSR contexts.
-Any Node operations should be restricted to safe contexts (such as client-side execution).
 If you must perform these operations, ensure they are only executed in environments where they are supported.

 ### Example of **incorrect** code: